 New buttons can be added to the toolbars as well, available are for instance buttons to display the bookmarks or download manager.

-Windows Vista and Windows 7 users will notice that the Aero implementation is still not optimal depending on the background colors.
+Windows Vista and Windows 7 users will notice that the Aero implementation is still not optimal depending on background colors.
 A dark background image makes the displayed menu bar items almost unreadable.

 firefox 4 windows aero